 The Prince by Niccolo Machiavelli

 “Everyone sees what you appear to be, few experience what you really are.”

 In this 80-page treatise, the writer sets out the basic rules that need to be followed in order to acquire and maintain political power.
-This book is usually suggested to students in their first political science class and it is presumed that one can never be a successful politician if one doesn’t understand the totality of this book.
+This book is usually suggested to students in their first political science class and it is presumed that one can never be a successful politician if one doesn’t understand this book in depth.